frabjous/open-guide-typesetting-framework/doc/configuration.md

 (4) `pandoc`, a string specifying how the metadata should be passed to pandoc in the metadata files.

 Optionally a `"placeholder"` may also be specified, whose value will appear in the input field until a value is actually supplied.
+If not specified, the label will also be used for this purpose.

 For `"pandoc"`, there are five possibilities, `"yaml"`, `"yamlblock"`, `"yamlarray"`, `"yamllist"` and `"subelement"`.
 A simple metadata field will use `"yaml"`, which will simply insert the value into the `metadata.yaml` file using its item name followed by a colon followed by the value.